Celts to the Crèche

 Sellner in his Wisdom of the Celtic Saints, records the story of St. Ninian and his prayer of encirclement.
 St. Ninian liked to visit his flocks and the huts of his shepherds.
 He wanted the flocks of sheep to also be partakers of the blessings like humans were.
 When the animals were gathered together in one place at the end of the day, Ninian raised up his hand and prayed that they would all be protected by God.
 Then he went around the flock and with his staff, drew a circle around them, praying that all within that circle would be protected by God.
 Then, Ninian himself would go and rest.

-As we are only 10 days until we reach the crèche of Christ and most of us are in the crazy fun, not fun times of quarantine and the Christmas season, perhaps we too need to draw a circle around ourselves or someone we know that is being overwhelmed by the secularization of this holy season.
+As we are only 10 days until we reach the crèche of Christ and most of us are in the crazy fun, not fun times of the Christmas season, perhaps we too need to draw a circle around ourselves or someone we know that is being overwhelmed by the secularization of this holy season.
 Pastors, priests, church leaders, parents, grandparents, and store clerks along with medical personnel and hospitals are particularly overwhelmed with all the extra services that they provide during this quarantine/holiday time, so include them also in your prayer of encirclement.

 Bede’s Ecclesiastical History of the English People.
 Book 3.iv.
 From Fordham.edu.